aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/vsphere.md

 ### clusterNetwork (required)
 Specific network configuration for your Kubernetes cluster.

-### clusterNetwork.cni (required)
+### clusterNetwork.cniConfig (required)
-CNI plugin to be installed in the cluster.
-The only supported value at the moment is `cilium`.
+CNI plugin configuration to be used in the cluster.
+The only supported configuration at the moment is `cilium`.

+### clusterNetwork.cniConfig.cilium.policyEnforcementMode
+Optionally, you may specify a policyEnforcementMode of default, always, never.

 ### clusterNetwork.pods.cidrBlocks[0] (required)
 Subnet used by pods in CIDR notation.
 Please note that only 1 custom pods CIDR block specification is permitted.